kdmukai/bitcoin_resources/README.md

     Lyn analyzes network effects in general--when are they strong enough to defend against competitors and when do they fail (e.g. myspace)--then builds the case for Bitcoin's massive network effects.
 The final section is a phenomenal deeper dive laying out the differences between Bitcoin and other altcoins.

+* [Gigi on the Blue Collar Bitcoin podcast](https://podcasts.apple.com/id/podcast/bcb065-gigi-reinventing-time-itself-part-2-post-piss/id1568863382?i=1000570468833).
+Gigi gets deeply philosophical about Bitcoin but uncovers some real, fascinating insights without getting too obnoxiously esoteric.
+The best parts are in the "part 2" portion that I linked here.
+But there may be some useful background in their ["part 1" conversation](https://podcasts.apple.com/id/podcast/bcb064-gigi-a-100x-improvement-in-money-part-1-pre-piss/id1568863382?i=1000569649220).

 * When you're ready to invest a little more time into this endlessly fascinating area, start looking at the [Bitcoin books](#bitcoin-books) section below.

 #### 2. How do I buy/sell/hold bitcoin?
 Hopefully you have a Bitcoin-savvy friend you can reach out to.
 With that friend or on your own, walk through my [step-by-step beginner's guide](https://github.com/kdmukai/bitcoin_gift_guide) to setting up a wallet on your phone.

 Then look at the [Exchanges](#exchanges) section below.
-You almost definitely want to start with one-off buys via Cash App to learn and then quickly transition to setting up small repeated buys via Swan.
+You almost definitely want to start with one-off buys via Strike to learn and then quickly transition to setting up small repeated buys either in Strike or Swan.

 #### 3. How does Bitcoin work?